Brad522/Erenshor-EverquestLevelup/README.md

 # Erenshor-EverquestLevelup
 This mod adds the EverQuest levelup sound to the game when the character levels up.
+Currently the original levelup sound also plays.
+I will be attempting to remove this in the future.

 # Requirements
 BepInEx 5 is required for this mod to work.